Liquid Gold from Your Kitchen - Rendering Texas Grass Fed Beef Tallow

 Tallow is simply rendered animal fat—the pure liquid fat you get when you slowly melt down beef suet or trimmings.
 When you render beef tallow properly, you're straining out the protein bits and moisture, leaving behind pure, stable fat that solidifies at room temperature.

 Our grandparents used tallow for everything from frying potatoes to making pie crusts.
 Then the mid-century push for vegetable oils convinced everyone that saturated fat was dangerous.
-Turns out, the science supporting that claim was pretty thin—and beef tallow from healthy, grass fed cattle is actually one of the most stable, nutritious fats available.
+Turns out, the science supporting that claim was pretty thin—and grass-fed beef from healthy, regenerative Texas ranches produces tallow that is actually one of the most stable, nutritious fats available.

 Why Render Your Own Beef Tallow?